Charles Hardnett: Professional career

-Members of the 1963–64 Baltimore Bullets, From left to rightː Rod Thorn, Charles Hardnett, Walt Bellamy, Gus Johnson and Terry Dischinger.
+Members of the 1963–64 Baltimore Bullets from left to right: Rod Thorn, Charles Hardnett, Walt Bellamy, Gus Johnson and Terry Dischinger.
 Thorn, Bellamy and Johnson were elected to the Naismith Basketball Hall of Fame.

 Hardnett's professional basketball career started by being drafted by the St. Louis Hawks in the 3rd round of the 1962 NBA draft.
 He played in Chicago for the Zephyrs and in Baltimore for the Bullets.
 After the NBA, Hardnett went on to play in the Eastern Professional Basketball League (EPBL).
 He played three more years of professional basketball for the Harrisburg Patriots and the Scranton Miners.
 He was selected to the All-EPBL First Team in 1966.